asajaroff/tofu-aws-modules/modules/aws/ec2/examples/custom-cloud-init/README.md

 ## License

-This example is part of the tofu-aws-modules project.
+This example is part of the tofu-modules project.